Miltonly/Streets/Pitfield Road

 What kinds of homes are on Pitfield Road?

-The street is primarily townhouses, built in the early 2000s.
-Lots are compact, with attached garages and small private yards.
+The street is predominantly townhomes, built in the early 2000s as part of the Dorset Park subdivision.
+Lots are typical for a townhouse development, with attached garages and small private yards.

 Which schools serve Pitfield Road?

-Public elementary draws to Tiger Jeet Singh Public School, a four-minute drive; Catholic elementary to St. Scholastica, six minutes.
-Secondary Catholic students attend St. Kateri Tekakwitha or St. Francis Xavier.
+Public elementary draws to Tiger Jeet Singh Public School, a four-minute drive; Catholic elementary is St. Scholastica Catholic Elementary.
+Secondary students attend Craig Kielburger Secondary School (public) or St. Kateri Tekakwitha Catholic Secondary (Catholic).

 How far is Pitfield Road from Toronto?